 American citizens who are victims or witnesses of a crime are encouraged to report crimes to the police by telephoning “17”, Senegal’s police hotline, or the gendarmerie at 800-00-20-20.
 The Government of Senegal has also created a tourist police unit, which may be reached at (+221) 33 860 3810.

 American crime victims are also strongly encouraged to report all criminal incidents to the Consular Section by emailing DakarACS@state.gov or calling 33 879 4000.
 In an emergency situation, you may call the embassy at 33 879 4000.

 Assistance from the U.S. Consular Section

-- Keep abreast of the status of the police investigation and request a copy of the police report to provide to the victim.
+- Monitor the status of the police investigation and request a copy of the police report to provide to the victim.

 - Provide legal advice or represent you in court.

 - Serve as official interpreters or translators.

 - Pay legal, medical or other fees for you, including replacement cost of stolen items.

 - Recommend, arrange or provide alternative lodging.